DS-Aditya-928/FitBoyMk2/README.md

 ## Code Overview

-The main file is `FitBoyMk2.ino`, which initializes the device and the app manager.
+The main file is `FitBoyMk2.ino`, which initializes the app manager and sets up the displays.
+The AppManager initializes the BTManager.
 The core logic is modularized into different files:

 * `App.h`: Defines the base class for all applications.
 * `MainMenu.h`, `NotViewer.h`, `FocusMode.h`, `HealthViewer.h`, `musicViewer.h`: These files contain the specific logic for each application.
 * `BTManager.h`: Handles Bluetooth connectivity and callbacks.
+Provides the BTInstance class for Apps to communicate over bluetooth.
 * `LCDHandler.h`: This file manages the LCD, including a priority-based writing system and backlight control.
 * `DS_OLED.h`: This file extends the `Adafruit_SH1106G` library to provide a custom function for scrolling text on the OLED display.
 * `buttons.h`: Handles button inputs.
 * `includes.h`: Includes all the necessary header files and libraries.
 * `globalVars.h`: Contains global variables used across the project.
+Mostly unused, should remove.
 * `bitmaps.h`: Stores bitmaps for icons and images.